sekwah41/SekC-Physics/README.md

 Armour tracking (check LayerBipedArmor) Need to find a way to render the armour with extra constructs and the ability for the custom forge model armour

 Update rotations based off model animations and not soley head rotation.

+Update for two things to name locations or a transfer for names because of dev environments changing to like field_178720_f